 How is sex week funded?

 Because Student Advocates for Sexual Health Awareness is a student organization, we are eligible to apply for funding through the Council on Student Affairs.
 Any funds we may receive from CSA are sourced from the student activity fee.
-Besides that, private sponsors that support our mission may donate in any way they like—direct donations, prize donations, or donations of goods and services.
+Also, private sponsors that support our mission may donate in any way they like—direct donations, prize donations, or donations of goods and services.

 Although Sex Week is more informative and inclusive than the typical Ohio high school sex ed, we do not get any taxpayer money.
-Let me repeat—your tax dollars are not going to Sex Week.

 Are you guys even qualified to do this?